-Sponsored Project Online Training (SPOT) is the web-based training component resulting from a partnership between the Office for Sponsored Research and a Training Advisory Committee
+Sponsored Project Online Training (SPOT) is an online learning expereince resulting from a partnership between the Office for Sponsored Research and a Training Advisory Committee

-to build Northwestern’s first cross-campus sponsored research training program.
+to build Northwestern’s first cross-campus sponsored research administration training program.
 In February 2016, SPOT launched with a series of "mini-courses" and microlearning modules on the Sponsored Research website.
 To stay on top of current issues in research administration, check out the Presentations

 Mini-courses are short (20-to-30 minute) interactive videos that cover a range of topics in sponsored research administration.
 Current offerings are geared for those who are new to research administration and designed to introduce learners to key concepts.
-Courses are presented via Northwestern's digital learning platform, Learn@Northwestern.
+Courses are presented via Northwestern's digital learning platform, myHR/Learn.
 Click on any of the course titles below to launch the course.

 Learning objectives: 1) Define sponsored research, 2) Explain why institutions engage in sponsored research, 3) Identify the players involved in sponsored research, and 4) Identify the sponsored project lifecycle phases